useralexd/contact.py/README.md

 ![screenshot](http://i.imgur.com/hgWuEuz.png)

 ## Upcoming Features
-* Viewing messages log per user
-* In Reply To feature for users
 * Anti-Spam Feature, limiting messages sent per-second
 * Broadcast feature for admins, they can broadcast a certain message to selected users they want